AEWV

 Accredited Employer Work Visa

-The Accredited Employer Work Visa (AEWV) is New Zealand’s primary temporary work visa for skilled workers, designed to allow accredited employers to hire overseas talent for roles that cannot be filled by New Zealand citizens or residents.
+The Accredited Employer Work Visa (AEWV) is New Zealand’s primary temporary work visa (AEWV NZ) for skilled migrant workers, enabling accredited employers in New Zealand to hire overseas talent for roles that cannot be filled by New Zealand citizens or residents.

 Visa features

-• An AEWV can be granted for up to five years based on the job offered
+An Accredited Employer Work Visa (AEWV NZ) can be granted for up to five years, depending on the job offer and the requirements of the role.

-• Holders may support a partner and dependent children to get visas, subject to income and other criteria
+AEWV holders in New Zealand may be eligible to support a partner and dependent children for visas, subject to meeting income thresholds and other Immigration New Zealand eligibility requirements.

 Application requirements

-• The employer must be accredited by Immigration New Zealand
+The employer must be accredited by Immigration New Zealand (INZ) to hire overseas workers under the AEWV scheme.

-• The job must offer at least the New Zealand minimum wage and be paid at the market rate
+The job must pay at least the New Zealand minimum wage and align with the market rate for the role being offered.

-• The job must be full-time (at least 30 hours per week)
+The job must be full-time, requiring at least 30 hours of work per week.

 Immigration Methods Through AEWV